Overview of the main changes since the previous report update

 Reception conditions

-• Extremely low occupancy of reception centres: As in 2022, the open reception centre in Vámosszabadi remained empty the whole year (see Reception Conditions).
+• Extremely low occupancy of reception centres: As in 2023, the reception centres had very low occupancy (see Reception Conditions).

-• Limited access to detention facilities: In 2023, NGOs were still not allowed to access detention facilities.
-As a result, monitoring could not be carried out, and necessary services such as free legal counselling, social assistance, psycho-social and therapeutic treatment, except on a case-by-case basis, could not be regularly provided (see Access to detention facilities).
+• Limited access to detention facilities: In 2024, NGOs were still not allowed to access detention facilities (see Access to detention facilities).

 Content of international protection

-• Increase in rejected citizenship applications: While the number of beneficiaries of international protection applicants for Hungarian citizenship and the number of those beneficiaries who were granted Hungarian citizenship did not substantively change in 2023 compared to the previous year, two times as many applications submitted by international protection beneficiaries were rejected in 2023 than in 2022 (see Naturalisation).
+• Decrease in rejected citizenship applications: While the number of those beneficiaries who were granted Hungarian citizenship did not substantively change in 2024 compared to the previous year, only a third as many applications were rejected in 2024 (42) as in 2023 (119) (see Naturalisation).

 Temporary protection

-• Key temporary protection statistics: As of 31 December 2023, the number of temporary protection beneficiaries is still low (33,882) by regional international comparison.
-Compared to the national 2022 situation, this number means a slight – 17% – increase.
-Over the course of 2023, only 7,776 persons registered for temporary protection, less than one-fifth of the previous year’s applications.
+• Key temporary protection statistics: As of 31 December 2024, the number of temporary protection beneficiaries registered in the country was 39,168 – relatively low if compared to other countries in the region.
+Over the course of 2024, 8,070 persons registered for temporary protection, a slight increase compared to previous year’s applications (7,776).
 Hungary has also received a significant number of Ukrainian-Hungarian dual nationals who, due to their Hungarian citizenship, are not able to claim temporary protection and are therefore not included in the statistics.
-Nevertheless, they are also entitled to services provided to Ukrainian nationals, who apply for protection.[6]
+Nevertheless, they are also entitled to services provided to Ukrainian nationals who apply for protection.

 Temporary protection procedure

-• Breach of EU law: Under national legislation implementing the EU TP scheme, third-country nationals who had permanent residence in Ukraine are not eligible neither for temporary nor for any other adequate protection in Hungary.
-For the stricter border-control policy that was introduced at the beginning of 2023, third-country nationals without valid travel documents and those who were residing in Ukraine prior to 24 February 2022 and left Ukraine later but then returned, are not granted entry to Hungary.
-These people, even if eligible, cannot access temporary protection procedure in Hungary.
+• Exclusion from the scope of TP of third-country nationals with permanent residence: Under national legislation implementing the EU TP scheme, third-country nationals who had permanent residence in Ukraine are not eligible neither for temporary nor for any other adequate protection in Hungary.
+Due to the stricter border-control policy that was introduced at the beginning of 2023, third-country nationals without valid travel documents and those who were residing in Ukraine prior to 24 February 2022 and left Ukraine later but then returned, are not guaranteed to be granted entry to Hungary.
+These people, even if eligible, cannot access the temporary protection procedure in Hungary.
 People (including Ukrainians) with an entry ban issued by an EU Member State are also refused entry.
 The asylum procedure is not accessible to those who cannot apply for TP.

-• Material reception conditions dependent upon the TP procedure: To access the whole range of reception conditions, registration for temporary protection is not sufficient, the procedure for settling temporary protection status has to have been completed and it takes up to 2-3 months.
+• Material reception conditions dependent upon the TP procedure: To access the whole range of reception conditions, registration for temporary protection is not sufficient.
+Instead, the procedure for settling temporary protection status, which normally lasts between 2 and 3 months, has to be completed.
 During the procedure, applicants are entitled to accommodation, but are not yet eligible to receive subsistence allowance, which is the only type of financial assistance under temporary protection.
-On a positive note, compared to 2022, there were no substantive delays in conducting the procedure in 2023.
-The efficacy of registering the TP applications, however, is still hindered by the lack of translators.
+On the other hand, positively, there were no substantive delays in conducting the procedure in 2024.

 Content of Temporary protection

 • Backlogs in healthcare provision: TP beneficiaries are entitled to receive essential healthcare provision, also in the absence of social security cover.
-This fact, however, is sill not known by many health-care providers, who thus refuse to provide for Ukrainians and dual nationals who fled from Ukraine.
-Furthermore, the fact that the validity extension of the TP cards cannot be physically seen on the TP cards makes healthcare providers generally confused.
-Many of them hence believe that the TP card holder is not entitled to access the TP benefits, such as healthcare.
+Nevertheless, difficulties with receiving healthcare remained one of the most widespread issue TP beneficiaries and dual nationals had to face in 2024.
+Many health-care providers are still not informed regarding the rules on healthcare provision to people fleeing Ukraine, and consequently refuse to provide essential healthcare services for Ukrainians and dual nationals who fled from Ukraine.
+Furthermore, the fact that the validity extension is not visibly reflected on the TP cards often causes confusion among healthcare providers.
+As a result, many mistakenly believe that TP card holders are no longer entitled to benefits such as healthcare.

 Table of contents